Learn how freelancing in Estonia works in 2026: FIE setup, taxes, VAT, social tax, invoices, payments, visas, and Flexhire.

 Often yes if you meet Stripe's onboarding and business-structure rules, because Stripe lists Estonia as a supported country.
 Stripe also supports companies registered in Estonia through e-Residency, but individual residence, company setup, and restricted-business rules still matter.

 Possibly, but only with careful legal, tax, accounting, and provider checks.
-Estonia is under EU MiCA rules, and Finantsinspektsioon supervises crypto-asset market activity under the Market in Crypto-Assets Act.
-Crypto is not a way around income tax, VAT, AML, or record-keeping.
+Estonia is under EU MiCA rules, and from 1 July 2026 Finantsinspektsioon says crypto-asset services in Estonia may be provided only by companies authorised by Finantsinspektsioon or another EEA supervisor.
+Crypto is not a way around income tax, VAT, anti-money-laundering, or record-keeping.

 Only if their immigration status permits the planned activity.
 Estonia has a digital nomad visa for eligible remote workers with mostly foreign clients and a stated EUR 4,500 net monthly income threshold, but e-Residency and tax registration are not residence or work permits.